u1i/amplify-central/v7-to-amplify-central-api.md

 > "host" : "api.demo.axway.com:8065"

-For my scenario I'm going to use an API Manager on AWS to serve the API, so I'm changing the value accordingly:
+For my scenario I'm going to use an API Manager on AWS to serve the API, so I'm changing the value accordingly [1]:

 > "host" : "52.221.197.254.nip.io"